-Response time questioned in Southern California oil spill
+Ship’s anchor among possible causes of California oil spill

 The area affected by the latest spill is home to threatened and endangered species, including a plump shorebird called the snowy plover, the California least tern and humpback whales.

-The effects of an oil spill are wide-ranging, environmentalists said.
-Birds that get oil on their feathers can’t fly, can’t clean themselves and can’t monitor their own temperatures, Sakashita said.
-Whales, dolphins and other sea creatures can have trouble breathing or die after swimming through oil or breathing in toxic fumes, she said.

-“The oil spill just shows how dirty and dangerous oil drilling is and oil that gets into the water.
-It’s impossible to clean it up so it ends up washing up on our beaches and people come into contact with it and wildlife comes in contact with it,” she said.
-“It has long-lasting effects on the breeding and reproduction of animals.”

-Associated Press reporters Felicia Fonseca in Phoenix and Julie Walker in New York contributed.
+Associated Press writers Michael Biesecker in Washington, D.C., Bernard Condon in New York, Felicia Fonseca in Phoenix and Julie Walker in New York contributed to this report.